DIY Secrets of Growing Your Own Wedding Flowers

 1. Pick the Right Flowers

 Before you buy seeds or start picking a spot for your garden, you need to know which types of flowers to grow.
-Not only do you need flowers that fit your theme, but they also need to have long and sturdy stems, perfect for sitting in a vase or arranging into a bouquet.
+Not only do you need flowers that fit your theme, but they also need long, sturdy stems, perfect for sitting in a vase or arranging into a bouquet.

-Keep in mind you’ll have to use annually blooming flowers in your decor.
-While perennials can be beautiful, they focus on growing strong roots the first year, not developing sturdier stems until two or three years in bloom.
+Keep in mind you’ll have to use annual blooming flowers in your decor.
+While perennials can be beautiful, they focus on developing strong roots in the first year, not on developing sturdier stems until two or three years in bloom.
 If you absolutely must have perennials, like day-lilies or phlox, use them for boutonnieres, which see less wear.

 Online Store Logo